mattdesl/parametric-curves/blogpost/post.md

   ...
 ```

-The final shaders (see [here](https://github.com/mattdesl/parametric-curves/tree/master/lib/shaders)) also includes a small effect for color transitions.
+Lastly, we add a small effect for color transitions, which you can see in the final shaders [here](https://github.com/mattdesl/parametric-curves/tree/master/lib/shaders).

 # Gotchas